Trump Unloads On U.S. Intelligence Community In Latest Twitter Meltdown: ‘Are We Living In Nazi Germany?’

 President-elect Donald Trump took to Twitter on Wednesday, firing off a series of angry tweets in response to media reports about a document in the hands of the FBI making damaging allegations of ties with Russia and that Russian intelligence agencies have “compromising information” about him.

 The reports by several major news outlets, including BuzzFeed and CNN, were based on a 35-page document compiled from information obtained by a former British spy.
-But BuzzFeed, which published the entire dossier, and CNN, admitted that the allegations contained in the report had not been verified by the intelligence agencies.
+But BuzzFeed, which published the entire dossier, and CNN admitted that the allegations contained in the report had not been verified by the intelligence agencies.
 FBI and CIA officials also reportedly said that they had investigated the report but found “no link” between Trump and the Kremlin as the document alleged.

 “Intel and law enforcement officials agree that none of the investigations have found any conclusive or direct link between Trump and the Russian government period.”